Apptest.ai Integration for Azure DevOps: Automate Your App Testing

 If you want to change the location of the folder where the test results are stored, declare and pass the

-environment variable.If you want to execute the next build script before finishing the test, declare the
+test_result_pathenvironment variable.If you want to execute the next build script before finishing the test, declare the

-environment variable and set its value to"false"
+waiting_for_test_resultsenvironment variable and set its value to"false".

-Complete azure-pipelines.yml
+Complete azure-pipelines.yml Example

 Android Case